openshift-psap/specfem-client/documentation/specfem_blog.md

 In the first stage of the build process, we build the base image, where we install all the necessary packages.
 This is done with an OpenShift [`BuildConfig`], where we inject:
-1. a Dockerfile based on Red Hat [UBI] (requires a [container entitlement]) (otherwise based on Ubuntu)
+1. a Containerfile based on Red Hat [UBI] (requires a [container entitlement]) (otherwise based on Ubuntu)
 2. Specfem source repository URI and branch name

 The [injection of the configuration bits] is done with the help of GO templates, similarly to what we can find in Red Hat's [Special Resource Operator].
-This design allows a clear separation between the resource specifications and the GO code driving the execution.
+This design allows a clear separation between the resource specifications and the Go code driving the execution.

 When the [base-image `BuildConfig`] has been [created][base_bc_created],